 At the end, possibly the building burns down, conveying the idea that the protagonist is finally able to move beyond his regrets.

 Want more writing tips?

-I cover theme, characters, plot, and emotional impact in my free online writing class.
+I cover theme, characters, plot, and emotional impact with in-depth video lessons in my free online writing class.